ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

-Lists of objects can be used where multiple values are specified as parameters.
-So this syntax is also valid:
+Lists of objects can be used where multiple values are specified as parameters, which means that this syntax is also valid:

 .. code-block:: python